 Magnets are utilized by the medical profession for MRIs (Magnetic Resonance Imaging) and for magnetic therapy.

 Magnets enable maglev (magnetic levitation) trains to travel as fast as 275-300 mph/435-475 kph along specially designed guide-ways.

-And, of course, kids of all ages find magnets fun, especially the latest rage - buckyballs!
+And, of course, kids find magnets fun, especially in Magna-Tiles and Super Magformers!

 Magnetism, by definition, is the force of attraction or repulsion between various substances.
 Any object that exhibits magnetic properties is called a magnet.

 A very wise person currently involved in Jewish communal work said, "Judaism is like a magnetic force in our lives - we can either be pulled to it or repelled from it.
 And like magnets, all that's needed to turn from being repelled to being pulled, is to be turned around."

 Today, some Jews are pulled to Judaism while others are no attracted to it.
 These two opposite sentiments exist across the board: At times, even the most committed Jew may feel a resistance and an estranged Jew will have yearnings toward Judaism.

 In magnetism there are two poles where the magnetic forces are the strongest (a north-seeking pole and a south-seeking pole).

 What does an object need to turn?
 It must have space.
 It must be free, at least temporarily, from limits and obstacles in order to move.
 And there must be a force that powers its movement.

 A person must also go beyond his boundaries and remove restraints, giving himself space and even a momentary void, to allow himself to be pulled to Judaism.
 But he needn't wait for a force outside of himself to motivate him to move.
 For within every Jew there is a soul, an actual part of G-d (as Chasidism describes it) which has the power to propel the person.